Friday, March 21, 2025

 I also researched horror filmmaking techniques through YouTube tutorials and film analysis blogs, learning how lighting, sound, coloring, and framing can create fear.

-The YouTube video How To Shoot a Horror Film (2020) states, "Low key lighting is a lighting technique for films that focuses on accentuationg shadows by using hard source lighting in a scene".
+The YouTube video How To Shoot a Horror Film (2020) states, "Low key lighting is a lighting technique for films that focuses on accentuating shadows by using hard source lighting in a scene."

-The edit process 'cut to cut' was important, and Final Cut Pro is friendly because it has the same platform as other easy to use softwares I know such as IMovie.
+The editing process 'cut to cut' was important, and Final Cut Pro is friendly because it has the same platform as other easy-to-use software I know, such as iMovie.
 According to Krock, a Media Review and Collaborations Platform, editing horror is about the pace.
 Amina (2023) wrote: "It sets the movie's pace, telling the director when to build up the tension and give the audience a short break.
 By changing the speed and number of cuts, editors can make scary moments last longer or bring them on faster."
 I tried to follow this advice.

 Additionally, I incorporated royalty-free sound effects from some websites ( suggested by my teacher) to enhance the mood and use eerie ambient noises.
 (In past posts, I told you about this.)